Vibers-42/Project-UniCampus/README.md

 # Project-UniCampus
-All project files (frontend, backend, deployment, daatabase design) of our project UniCampus
+All project files (frontend, backend, deployment, database design) of our project UniCampus